SQL injection, an attack method where hacker insert malicious SQL code into a Web form to gain malicious access

 Thankfully, there are now several automated tools available to carry out simulated SQL injection attacks on your own databases to see how susceptible your systems and applications are to threats.
 Here you can learn more about how ethical hacking tools can help detect vulnerabilities before they are exploited and how to perform automated tests for all vulnerabilities, including SQL injections, to stop attacks before they start.

-automated SQL injection attacks
+New defenses for automated SQL injection attacks

 For quite some time now hackers have used SQL injection attack methods to quickly find and exploit website vulnerabilities and effectively spread malware.
 In order to prevent SQL injections, enterprise information security teams must go above and beyond the old SQL defense of testing and patching Web application code.